mildsunrise/ilo-protocol/README.md

 **Note:** It's currently hardcoded to assume Linux (evdev) keycodes, so keyboard input probably won't work correctly on other OSes, or ancient Linux installs.

+**Note:** This example depends on [romgrk/node-gtk#252](https://github.com/romgrk/node-gtk/pull/252), `package.json` already installs that branch from my repo, but you need to do `npm explore node-gtk -- npm run build:full` after `npm install` to make sure it picks up the changes.